 Glen Retief, Ph.D.

-Glen Retief teaches intermediate and advanced courses in memoir and personal essay, introductory courses in creative nonfiction, occasional fiction workshops, and literature and composition courses.
+Glen Retief is the director of the Writers Institute and an associate professor of English and creative writing.
+He teaches intermediate and advanced courses in memoir and personal essay, introductory courses in creative nonfiction, occasional fiction workshops, and literature and composition courses.

 Once every other year or so, he also takes students to his native South Africa to turn their experiences into travel essays.